codepath/opencyber-password-lab/instructions/lab_part1.md

 > John auto-saves where it is in it's guessing scheme every 10 minutes by default.
 > If you stop it mid-way, it will attempt to save its place so you can resume later, which can take some time.
 If you want it to stop quickly, and don't care if it saves your place, you can hit <kbd>Ctrl</kbd>-<kbd>C</kbd> TWICE to force John to exit.

-> [!IMPORTANT]
-> You've completed Part 1 of the Password Security Lab!
+You've completed Part 1 of the Password Security Lab!

 ### Extra Info